 Do Spiders Really Eat Roaches?
 [Myth or Fact]

 Various residential properties deal with the common household pest known as cockroaches.
-These pests cause both psychological discomforts as well as health problems because they transport microorganisms that create risks for you and your family members.
+These pests cause both psychological discomfort and health problems because they transport microorganisms that create risks for you and your family members.

 People typically treat cockroach infestations with chemical pesticides that pose environmental and health threats to inhabitants.